paintparty/bling/README.md

 <br>

-**`bling.core/bling`** takes any number of arguments and returns a string of text decorated with tags for colorization, italics, and boldness:
+**`bling.core/bling`** takes any number of arguments and returns a string of text decorated with tags for colorization, italics, boldness, and text-decoration:

 ```Clojure
 (println (bling [:bold "bold"]